 Financial Reporting of Minority Interest

-In the consolidated profit and loss account minority interest is that proportion of the results for the year that relate to the minority holdings.
-It is disclosed on the face of the consolidated profit and loss account under “Profit on ordinary activities after taxation”.
+In the consolidated profit and loss, account minority interest is the proportion of the results for the year that relate to the minority holdings.
+It is disclosed on the face of the consolidated profit and loss account under “Profit on ordinary activities after taxation.”

-As per IFRS, Minority Interest is shown under the Equity section of consolidated balance sheet whereas US GAAP offers much flexibility for reporting.
+As per IFRS, Minority Interest is shown under the Equity section of the consolidated balance sheet, whereas US GAAP offers much flexibility for reporting.
 Under US GAAP, it can be reported under the liabilities or equity section.

-The reason for separate line item with respect to minority interest is to give clear picture to the users of financial statement about the various controlling interest in the company.
-It helps them in making an informed economic decisions and also helps them in making comparisons on the shareholding patterns of different companies.
-It plays a huge role in analyzing various investments opportunities and calls for its consideration while computing various ratios and analyzing financial statement.
+The reason for separate line items with respect to such interest is to give a clear picture to the users of financial statementsUsers Of Financial StatementsFinancial statements prepared by the Companies are used by different categories of individuals and corporates on the basis of their relevancy to the respective parties.
+The most common users to the financial statements are Management of the Company, Investors, Customers, Competitors, Government and Government Agencies, Employees, Investment Analysts, Lenders, Rating Agency and Suppliers. about the various controlling interest in the company.
+It helps them in making informed economic decisions and also helps them in making comparisons on the shareholding patterns of different companies.
+It plays a huge role in analyzing various investment opportunities and calls for its consideration while computing various ratios and analyzing financial statements.

 One other reason for separate disclosure is to provide certain protection to minority shareholders as they are in a position of disadvantage.
-Since, they are hardly involved in the decision making process, there is a need to protect them oppression and mismanagement of conduct of company’s affairs by management.
+Since they are hardly involved in the decision-making process, there is a need to protect them oppression and mismanagement of conduct of the company’s affairs by management.